-- 4 oz fresh chorizo, removed from casing
+- 4 oz fresh chorizo removed from casing

-- 8 oz cream cheese, softened
+- 8 oz cream cheese softened

-- 4 oz sharp cheddar cheese, shredded
+- 4 oz sharp cheddar cheese shredded

-- 12 slices Farmland bacon
+- 12 slices bacon

 - Brown the chorizo in a skillet over medium-high heat until cooked through.
 Drain on a paper towel.
 Let cool.

 - With a tablespoon, scoop cream cheese filling into each jalapeno half (use your thumb to press the cream cheese mixture in place if needed).

-- Starting at the bottom, wrap each pepper in bacon and arrange on an oven safe wire rack, filling up.
+- Starting at the bottom of each filling stuffed pepper, wrap each in bacon and arrange on an oven-safe wire rack, filling side up to prevent spilling.